ocaml/ocaml.org/data/tutorials/ds_01_arrays.md

 - : unit = ()
 ```

-Note that this modification doesn’t return the modified array: the value returned by this operation is `unit`, `even_numbers` is modified in-place in the current scope.
-Updating a array's content is a side-effect.
+Note that this modification doesn’t return the modified array: the value returned by this operation is `unit`, `even_numbers` is modified in place in the current scope.
+Updating an array's content is a side effect.

 ## The Standard Library `Array` Module